Boeing CEO Dave Calhoun to step down as part of leadership shake-up

 The announcement is part of a series of top-level staff changes at embattled US plane maker.

-Boeing says Chief Executive Officer Dave Calhoun will step down at the end of the year as part of a management shake-up at the embattled US aircraft manufacturer.
+Boeing says Chief Executive Officer Dave Calhoun will step down at the end of the year as part of a management shake-up at the embattled United States aircraft manufacturer.

-The company also said on Monday that chairman Larry Kellner would leave the board and be replaced by Steve Mollenkopf.
+The company also said on Monday that Chairman Larry Kellner would leave the board and be replaced by Steve Mollenkopf.
 Stan Deal, Boeing Commercial Airplanes president and CEO, will retire, and Stephanie Pope will lead that business.

 Keep readinglist of 3 items